sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/03-experiment-ideas.md

 Use experiments/some\_examples.py as implementation reference.
-Make just one experiment
+Define just one experiment